portlandwebworks/chhs-prototype/README.md

 * If test case passes the story is closed, if it fails a subtask is created and it is retested
 * Fixes not addressed were added to the Backlog for future enhancements

-For integration tests,  happy-path testing was conducted on stories CP-21, CP-16, CP-19, and CP-23 using Protractor, Cucumber, and Selenium:
-* Protractor is designed to drive AngularJS apps with base steps written in JavaScript
-* Cucumber employs base steps using pseudo-human-readable scripts
-* Selenium drives automation in browsers

 #### I. Used at least five modern and open-source technologies